madhulsachdeva/bitwarden_secrets_vault/README.md

 Using this approach allows you to rotate the secrets through the BWS vault service and ensure that your code always has access to the latest secrets.

 #### Disclaimer:
-I am not associated with Bitwarden and this my indipendent view and experience.
+I am not associated with Bitwarden and this my independent view and experience.
 Please do your own due diligence before implementing in production as I cannot be held liable for any damage caused as a result of using this code.